Brightify/Cuckoo/README.md

 /// Returns a matcher matching any non nil value. notNil()
 ```

+Cuckoo also provides plenty of convenience matchers for sequences and dictionaries, allowing you to check if a sequence is a superset of a certain sequence, contains at least one of its elements, or is completely disjunct from it.

 `Matchable` can be chained with methods `or` and `and` like so: